SBCompSciClub/SBCompSciClub.github.io/club/pages/about/bottom.md

 ### Contact US
-Feel free to contact us if you have any questions, comments or concerns.
+Feel free to contact us if you have any questions, comments or concerns.<br>
-Email: sbcompsciclub@gmail.com
+Email: sbcompsciclub@gmail.com <br>
-Remind: Text 81010 @sbcompsci
+Remind: Text 81010 @sbcompsci <br>
-Reach out to one of our officers or Mr. Schiff
+Reach out to one of our officers or Mr. Schiff <br>

 ### About the Club